MHHamdan/AI-Agent-Engineering/WeeK 3 /Homework/README.md

 ## Overview

 This is a comprehensive Model Context Protocol (MCP) server implementation for e-commerce operations.
-The server provides 5 enterprise-level tools that can be consumed by AI agents through MCP clients like Claude Desktop, Cursor, or custom implementations.
+The server provides 5 enterprise-level tools.
 ## MCP Tools Implemented

 ### 1. check_inventory_status